 The Real Estate Portfolio shall be comprised of two different but complementary risk/return categories or risk strategies.
-These categories or risk strategies generally define the three basic risk and return levels ranging from low to high risk associated with institutional real estate investments.
-These categories or strategies are referred to as core and core plus or non-core, as defined below.
+These categories or risk strategies are referred to as core and non-core, as defined below.
+These categories or risk strategies generally define the risk and return levels as low, medium, and high risk associated with institutional real estate investments.